Ichishino/coldforce/README.md

 [![Build](https://github.com/Ichishino/coldforce/actions/workflows/build.yml/badge.svg)](https://github.com/Ichishino/coldforce/actions/workflows/build.yml)

 Coldforce is a library written in C that supports various network protocols.
-With the asynchronous API of this framework
+With the asynchronous API of this library
 You can easily create event-driven network applications.
 The currently supported protocols are as follows.
 All of these support clients and servers (multi-client, C10K).